 The term "PTT" came from a button on a radio's microphone.
 For this documentation PTT will describe an active going "low" for DC functions, such as transmitter keying ("PTT Input").
 It also will describe a receiver's COR line driving a NPN transistor, with the open collector being "Receiver PTT Out", or just "PTT Out".
-"PTT 1" will describe this function however, with a buffer, such as the output of the cor/af board, which changes state for user signal change of status.
+"PTT 1" will describe this function however, with a buffer, such as the output of the COR/AF board, which changes state for user signal change of status.
 This function would be used for audio switching, such as auto-patch audio routing.
-"PTT 2" will describe a buffered, and "hangtime/tail" output of the cor/af board, to keep a repeater's transmitter keyed up (AKA tail) for normal back-and-forth conversations of the users of such system(s).
+"PTT 2" will describe a buffered, and "hangtime/tail" output of the COR/AF board, to keep a repeater's transmitter keyed up (AKA tail) for normal back-and-forth conversations of the users of such system(s).
 One or both types of PTTs may be time-out controlled.

-PM/FM: (for a transmitter)
+FM/PM: (for a transmitter)

 Frequency modulation is the common way to send intelligence in the LMR analog world.
 FM is also referred to "deviation" (of the carrier, at an audio rate).
-There are two ways to frequency modulate a transmitter, phase modulation (PM), AKA indirect, or (direct or true) FM (frequency modulation).
+There are two ways to frequency modulate a transmitter, phase modulation (PM), AKA indirect, or phase modulation and (direct, or true) FM (frequency modulation).
 PM is the easiest design with good frequency stability however, lacks audio response.
-PM has "natural" preemphasis which works well for LMR standard.
+PM has "natural" pre-emphasis which works well for LMR standard.
 On the other hand, (direct) FM has much better response (flat audio) at the cost of more complex engineering to keep stability.
-Also, FM needs additional preemphasis.
 With modern synthesized/PLL transmitters this is major consideration.
-However, later technology-design has allowed direct FM to perform well in LMR systems.
+However, later technology in design has allowed direct FM to perform well in LMR systems.

 The MI (modulation Index) for a PM signal is always changing, especially for voice traffic.
 MI is mentioned because FM causes side bands to be created above and below the carrier and takes up bandwidth on a particular frequency, or sometimes called a "channel".
 Modulation and deviation are the same results when talking about FM.
-Maximum deviation of 5 KHz means 5 KHz above the center frequency and 5 KHz below the center frequency, making a total bandwidth of 10 KHz possibly including side bands.

-Radio technologies have different bandwidth standards (for maximum deviation) such as:
+Deviation of 5 KHz means 5 KHz above the center frequency and 5 KHz below the center frequency, making a total bandwidth of 10 KHz.
+Radio technologies have different bandwidth standards (for deviation) such as:

-- FM radio broadcast of 75 KHz
+- Radio broadcast of 75 KHz

 - TV (analog) aural of 25 KHz

 - Legacy cellular of 12.5 KHz

 - Legacy commercial/government (LMR) VHF-UHF of 5 KHz (and most amateur).

 - Current commercial LMR of 2.5 KHz

 - Point-point microwave using (legacy) frequency division multiplexing about 5 MHz, in many cases.

 While its good to be aware of these different bandwidth standards only amateur radio standards will be covered in this document.
-Crowded parts of the U.S. and abroad may use the "narrow band" standard of +- 2.5 KHz.
+Crowed parts of the U.S. and abroad may use the "narrow band" standard of +-2.5 KHz.
 It's believed the reasoning behind the narrow band is less adjacent channel interference at the cost of lower performance in some cases.
-The Pacific Northwest VHF bands are still blessed with the 5 +- KHz standard and is the standard for SRG projects such as this one.
+The Pacific Northwest VHF bands are still blessed with the 5 +-KHz standard and is the standard for projects such as this one.

 A quartz crystal is normally used to control the frequency of an oscillator.
 A variable capacitor across the crystal can fine-adjust the frequency in the form of "warping" it.
 The fundamental crystal frequency will be converted by multiplying its frequency to obtain the (final) operating frequency.
 For example, a typical LMR VHF transmitter would be 12 times; or a tripler, driving another doubler, driving a final doubler.
 (Fc=12 MHz x 3 x 2 x 2 =144 MHz).
-It's then amplified to a usable level for transmitting over the air.